-Hank Aarsen Sr. would be the General Manager.
-Coaching the 1980-81 team were Russ Newton who was replaced sometime during the season my Gary Criss with a combined record of R.S.
-56GP-8W-48L-0T
+Hank Aarsen Sr. would be the General Manager and coaching the 1980-81 team was Russ Newton who was replaced sometime during the season by Gary Criss.
+The two coaches had a combined record of; Regular Season 56GP-8W-48L-0T.
+The team failed to make the playoffs for a second time, the first being 1978.

 From Rays Obituary...Ray Williment had been actively involved in Vernon Minor Hockey culminating in his ownership of the Vernon Lakers Junior 'A' Team in the 1981-82 season.